+Source: UNICEF HPM Resource page and several sources listed on the page

 HPM data sets have significant gaps.
-In regard to the number of schools implementing safe school protocols, for example, none of the countries discussed in this report documented their targets or achievements.
-Number of children accessing formal or non-formal education, including early learning is reported for three out of four study countries, and the number of teachers trained in delivering digital, distance, and blended learning is available for two out of four COs only.
+In regard to the number of schools implementing safe school protocols, for example, none of the countries discussed in this report documented their targets or achievements in 2021, and only Azerbaijan documented their targets or achievements in 2020.
+The number of children accessing formal or non-formal education, including early learning is reported for three out of four study countries in 2021 but none of the four study countries in 2020.
+The number of teachers trained in delivering digital, distance, and blended learning is available for two out of four COs only in 2021, and for three out of four COs in 2020.

 There is significant variation in effectiveness – measured in terms of target achievement – among UNICEF COs and across different indicators.
 As the HPM data indicate UNICEF Serbia far exceeded its target regarding the number of teachers trained in delivering digital, distance, and blended learning.
 In contrast, UNICEF BiH only met 13% of its target.

 A number factors may be contributing to the differential target achievement rates.
 The Phase 1 RTA report documented the significant variation across COs in the definition of targets and UNICEF’s contribution to achieving them.
-For instance in Serbia, the target figure for total number of children accessing formal or non-formal education, including early learning, is set at 880,000 while in Azerbaijan the target is set at 155,000 – yet it is not clear whether the exact same target setting methodology was applied in the case of the two countries, in part because each CO relies on the data that are available in setting their targets.
+For instance, in Serbia the target figure for total number of children accessing formal or non-formal education, including early learning, is set at 880,000 while in Azerbaijan the target is set at 155,000 – yet it is not clear whether the exact same target setting methodology was applied in the case of the two countries, in part because each CO relies on the data that are available in setting their targets.
+Furthermore, the modality on which interventions were planned (e.g. Online or in-person) shaped expectations of feasible targets, yet these modalities changed in line with the changing COVID-19 restrictions.

 At the same time, there are dramatic differences in the financial envelopes available to different COs, which also affects the achievement of targets.
 For instance, Turkey’s budget dwarfs those of the other countries.
 Table 6, which summarizes transfers made by COs under UNICEF’s Harmonised Approach to Cash Transfers (HACT) to their implementing partners (government and civil society organisations) details these disparities.
 Even on per capita basis, the differences are stark with the Turkey CO spending USD 751 allocated per 1000 of population against USD 188 in Bosnia and Herzegovina, USD 54 in Serbia, and 23 in Azerbaijan in 2020 (see Figure 3).